mmerrell/support-tracker/README.md

 - ✅ Break up monolithic workflow into parent/child
 - ✅ Need to reduce the amount of code in the workflow--much of it is repetitive and boilerplate
 - ✅ Group workers by where they exist in the org (support, internal, eng), not the nature of the worklows
+- ✅ Need to refactor activity calls to encapsulate the repetitive utilities (pausing, steps, logging, queues)

 ## Improvement I'd like to make
 - More nuanced retry mechanisms